You can find the eligibility requirements for block, formula, and discretionary awards in the grant program guidelines.

-- Recipients are responsible for monitoring subrecipient submissions of the OJP Form 4061/1, "Certification Regarding Debarment, Suspension, Ineligibility and Voluntary Exclusion—Lower Tier Covered Transactions (Sub-Recipient)," and for maintaining these submissions at the State level.
+- However, you are responsible for monitoring subrecipient submissions of the OJP Form 4061/1, "Certification Regarding Debarment, Suspension, Ineligibility and Voluntary Exclusion—Lower Tier Covered Transactions (Sub-Recipient)," and for maintaining these submissions at the State level.

 Responsibilities for individuals or corporations with critical influence or high levels of control over the prospective award:

-- Recipients that fall into this category must complete OJP Form 4061/6 [PDF - 17 kb] (or a similar form).
+- If you fall into this category, then you must complete OJP Form 4061/1 (or a similar form).

-- Recipients are responsible for monitoring the submission and maintaining the official subrecipient certifications.
+- You will be responsible for monitoring the submission and maintaining the official subrecipient certifications.

 - Subrecipients are not required to complete certification if their subaward is less than $100,000.